martgil/webext-docs/compose.rst

       :type: (`string`, optional)
       :annotation: -- [Added in TB 102]

-      Defines the mime format of the sent message (ignored on plain text messages).
+      Defines the MIME format of the sent message (ignored on plain text messages).
 Defaults to :value:`auto`, which will send html messages as plain text, if they do not include any formatting, and as :value:`both` otherwise (a multipart/mixed message).

       Supported values: